bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 ## Category: Documentation

 ### AV2305: Document all public, protected and internal types and members (MEDIUM)
-- [ ] This analyzer reports missing XML documentation comments on internal types and members.
+- [x] This analyzer reports missing XML documentation comments on internal types, members and parameters.
 The other scenarios (public and protected types and members) are already covered by the C# compiler.

 ### AV2310: Avoid inline comments (MEDIUM)
 - [x] This analyzer reports single-line and multi-line comments inside method bodies.